nxtgencat/11aug/README.md

 pnpm lint     # oxlint checks
 ```

-**Trying it out:** any email works — just need a 6+ character password on the login screen
+Trying it out: any email works, you only need a 6+ character password on the login screen
 (`you@example.com` + `123456`).
 Click a contact, send a message, and watch the mock reply
 arrive.
 Resize the window (or use DevTools mobile mode) to see the single-panel layout.